On the Pilgrims Way along the North Downs

 This walk explores the lovely ridges and valleys leading eastwards from Guildford - the Surrey Hills Area of Outstanding Natural Beauty.
 It starts with a short steep climb out of Guildford which leads straight to the dramatic viewpoint of Pewley Down.
 Then it joins the North Downs Way to climb to the hilltop church of St Martha-on-the-Hill.
 From there the route passes through follows the Pilgrims Way along the foot of the Downs to lunch in the pretty village of Shere.
 Climbing up onto the downland again and following first a wooded section and then a more open one, it finally descends to the valley again where you have a choice of two village tea rooms and a riverside pub to refresh you at the end of your walk.

-Only a romantic ruined keep remains of Guildford Castle today, but under Henry III it was a key royal residence.
-After Henry's death in 1272, the castle fell into disuse, and were eventually bought in 1611 by Francis Carter, a local worthy, who used it as a private house.
+Only a ruined keep remains today, but under Henry III Guildford Castle was a key royal residence.
+After Henry's death in 1272, the castle fell into disuse and was eventually bought in 1611 by Francis Carter, a local worthy, who used it as a private house.
 The ruins were bought in 1885 by Guildford Borough Council.
 It is now a park, open during daylight hours.
 From the top of the keep there is a fine view of the Wey river valley.

-What looks like a trigonometry point on Pewley Down just outside Guildford in fact commerates its gift to posterity.
-It was bought it in 1920 by the Friary Brewery Company in memory of those who died in the First World War.
-Many of those unfortunates doubtless dreamed of views such as this during their ordeal in the trenches.
+The plinth on Pewley Down commemorates its gift to posterity by the Friary Brewery Company in 1920 in memory of those who died in the First World War, many of whom doubtless dreamed of views such as this during their time in the trenches.

-Shere is often cited as Surrey's prettiest village, Its Church of St James, built in 1190 is a rare example of a church completely in the Early English Transitional Style.
-In 1329 the anchoress Christine Carpenter (an anchoress was a kind of halfway house between a lay woman and a nun) was enclosed in a cell in the north wall of the church, receiving food through a grating on the outside wall.
+Shere is often cited as Surrey's prettiest village.
+In 1329 the anchoress Christine Carpenter (halfway between a lay woman and a nun) was enclosed in a cell in the north wall of its church, receiving food through a grating on the outside wall.
 After three years she returned to the world, but then petitioned to be re-enclosed.
 The bishop consented.
 You can still see where her cell was situated to the left of the altar.

 The White Horse pub in Shere (tel 01483 202518), 9.2km (5.7 miles) into the walk is arambling ancient inn has a small but charming garden out the back, and though busy at weekends is well run and efficient at serving meals from a wide menu.